 Kansas law, in K.S.A.
 22-2907, calls for all counties to have written diversion policies, drafted and implemented by the local prosecutor.
-Despite the law's requirement, only about three-fourths of the state's judicial districts do in fact have a written policy, including about 3% whose current policies are undergoing modifications.
-The remaining one-fourth of counties violate the law and do not have a policy, expressing a preference for a "case-by-case"
+Despite the law's requirement, only about four-fifths of the state's judicial districts confirmed that they have a written policy.
+The remaining one-fifth of counties may be violating the law by not having a formal policy, with many expressing a preference for a "case-by-case" approach.